ridvan-kahraman/industrial-fullstack-roadmap/wiki/feature_request.md

 ## 📌 Additional Context
 Add any other context, links, or screenshots about the feature request.

-> Example: "Add OpenCV YOLOv5 integration guide in Month 8 resources"
+> Example: "Add OpenCV YOLOv5 integration guide in month 8 resources"